TeddyRandby/gab-http-parser/README.md

 # Http-parser

-These are the gab bindings to the simple c library [h20/picohttpparser](https://github.com/h20/picohttpparser)
+These are some simple gab bindings to the c library [h20/picohttpparser](https://github.com/h20/picohttpparser)